dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 compiler.
 Some of the properties may be empty.

 A *referenced type* is the designator type to which a pointer refers.
-A designator’s *referenced-type* only has a value for subtypes of :class:`<C-statically-typed-pointer>`.
+A designator's *referenced-type* only has a value for subtypes of :class:`<C-statically-typed-pointer>`.
 Programs can access the referenced type through the function *referenced-type*.

-A designator class’s *pointer-type* only has a value for each of those types that has a pointer designator type that refers to it.
+A designator class's *pointer-type* only has a value for each of those types that has a pointer designator type that refers to it.
 Most of the constructs that define a new designator type also define a pointer-type for that designator.
 Many of the macros that define